flavianowilliams/HICOLM3/README.md

 3. **Hicolm.XSF**: The latest force, velocity and positions of each atom in XSF format (see [XCrysDen format](http://www.xcrysden.org/doc/XSF.html));
 4. **Hicolm.AXSF**: Conjunction of frames containing force, velocity and positions in AXSF format.

-For more information, you can run the examples in the EXAMPLES directory, or send an issue in [Issues page](https://github.com/flavianowilliams/HICOLM/issues).
+For more information, you can run the examples in the examples directory, or send an issue in [Issues page](https://github.com/flavianowilliams/HICOLM/issues).